saliormoon/Cookbook/recipes/FoxxAuth.md

 }).bodyParam('credentials', 'Username and Password', Credentials);
 ```

 Now we need to have a place to store users.
-In order to do that, we will use the functionality of two other foxx applications by first requiring them and then injecting them.
+In order to do that, we will use the functionality of two other foxx applications by requiring them.
 We're loading the exported APIs of the built-in user and auth apps (we will see what that means in a minute).
 Like the built-in sessions app, a copy of the user and auth apps are automatically mounted at these mount points by ArangoDB.
 So all we do in our controller is the following:

 ```js
 var auth = Foxx.requireApp('/_system/simple-auth').auth,